cmsooman/absorbing_markov_chain/README.md

+### absorbing-markov-chain

-### Class for discrete time Markov processes with finite state space.
+absorbing-markov-chain is a tool that allows data scientists to make inference about discrete time absorbing Markov chains with finite state space.

+### Prerequisites

+* Packages listed in requirements.txt
+* Knowledge of Markov chains
+* Linear alebra skills
+* Experience of working with numpy arrays

 An absorbing Markov chain is a Markov chain in which every state can reach an absorbing state.
 An absorbing state is a state that, once entered, cannot be left.
 States which are not absorbing are termed transient states.